mrc-ide/squire_js/README.md

 #### runModel

 This function is used to run the model and collect the output.
-It has the
-signature:
+In the newest release, we now provide an array for the probabilities for death in hospital dependening on treatmnet.
+It has the signature:

 ```js
 function runModel(